pub struct Vector<K: Scalar> {

 pub data: Vec<K>,

-Expand description
+}Expand description

-A struct representing a mathematical vector that is generic over type K
+A struct representing a mathematical vector that is generic over type K.

-trait, which ensures that it supports
+The type K must implement the Scalar trait, which ensures that it supports

 basic arithmetic operations like addition, subtraction, multiplication, and division.